NuSpaceSim/nuSpaceSim/docs/index.rst

             :classes: btn-block btn-secondary stretched-link

     ---
-    .. :img-top: _static/index_api.png

-    API reference
+    :fa:`cogs` API reference
     ^^^^^^^^^^^^^

-    The reference guide contains a detailed description of the nss API.
-The reference describes how the methods work and which parameters can be used.
-It assumes that you have an understanding of the key concepts.
+    The reference guide contains a detailed description of the how the methods work and which parameters can be used.
     +++

     .. link-button:: reference